Team4388/ScoutingApp2025/README.md

 ## TODO:
 #### Scouting:
-- Make the "Compile" menu
+- Make the "Compare" menu, cross comparing team's stats.
-- The compile menu should be a shortcut to view all the team's stats from the upcoming match, from the teams view
+- Make the "Report" menu, A tool that lets users select data to display from the the teams and compare menus.
 - Make practice mode
 #### Data Analysis:
-- Add CSV exporting
+- Add CSV exporting of match scouting data.
 - Statbotics intigration
 - AI overview of scouting data for a team???
 #### Functionality: